FishingBowl168/Marketing-Campaign-Analysis/README.md

 ## Files Included:

-1,Slides:The Powerpoint slides for the video.
+1. Slides:The Powerpoint slides for the video.

-2,Jupyter Notebook
+2.Jupyter Notebook

-3,DataSets:Contained within is the dataset sourced from kaggle.
+3. Marketing_Campaign.csv :Contained within is the dataset sourced from kaggle.